ryantd42/NY-Legislative-Git/2023/A3596A-2023/bill.md

- vision ten of section 130.00 of this chapter with another person]; and (b) [such still or video image was  [taken  under  circumstances]  THE ACTOR  KNEW OR REASONABLY SHOULD HAVE KNOWN THAT THE PERSON DEPICTED DID NOT CONSENT TO SUCH DISSEMINATION OR PUBLICATION, INCLUDING THE  DISSEM- INATION  OR PUBLICATION OF AN IMAGE TAKEN WITH THE CONSENT OF THE PERSON DEPICTED when [the] SUCH person [depicted] had a reasonable  expectation
+ vision ten of section 130.00 of this chapter with another person]; and (b) [such still or video image was  [taken  under  circumstances]  THE ACTOR  KNEW OR REASONABLY SHOULD HAVE KNOWN THAT THE PERSON DEPICTED DID

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03895-01-3
+  LBD03895-03-3
- A. 3596  2
+ A. 3596--A  2

- that  the  image  would remain private [and the actor knew or reasonably should have known the person depicted intended for the  still  or  video image  to  remain  private], regardless of whether the actor was present when [the still or video] SUCH image was taken.
+ NOT CONSENT TO SUCH DISSEMINATION OR PUBLICATION, INCLUDING THE  DISSEM- INATION  OR PUBLICATION OF AN IMAGE TAKEN WITH THE CONSENT OF THE PERSON DEPICTED when [the] SUCH person [depicted] had a reasonable  expectation that  the  image  would remain private [and the actor knew or reasonably should have known the person depicted intended for the  still  or  video image  to  remain  private], regardless of whether the actor was present when [the still or video] SUCH image was taken.
   2. For  purposes  of  this  section THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (A) "intimate  part" means the naked genitals,  pubic  area,  anus  or female nipple of the person[.];
   (B)  "DISSEMINATE"  AND  "PUBLISH"  SHALL HAVE THE SAME MEANING AS DEFINED IN SECTION 250.40 OF THIS TITLE;
   (C) "SEXUAL CONDUCT" SHALL HAVE THE SAME MEANING AS DEFINED IN  SUBDI- VISION TEN OF SECTION 130.00 OF THIS CHAPTER; AND
   (D)  "DIGITIZATION" SHALL MEAN TO ALTER AN IMAGE IN A REALISTIC MANNER UTILIZING AN IMAGE  OR  IMAGES  OF  A  PERSON,  OTHER  THAN  THE  PERSON DEPICTED, OR COMPUTER GENERATED IMAGES.
-  § 1-a.
+  § 2.
 Subdivision 2-a of section 245.15 of the penal law is REPEALED.
-  § 2.
-Paragraph a of subdivision 2 of section 52-c of the civil  rights law,  as added by chapter 304 of the laws of 2020, is amended to read as
- follows:
-  a.
-A depicted individual shall have a cause of action against a person who, discloses, disseminates or publishes OR WITH INTENT TO  CAUSE  HARM TO THE EMOTIONAL, FINANCIAL OR PHYSICAL WELFARE OF ANOTHER PERSON, HE OR SHE  THREATENS  TO  DISCLOSE,  DISSEMINATE  OR PUBLISH sexually explicit material related to the depicted individual, and  the  person  knows  or reasonably  should  have  known the depicted individual in that material did not consent to its creation, disclosure, dissemination, or  publica- tion.
   §  3.
 This  act  shall take effect on the sixtieth day after it shall have become a law.